Adam Sýkora: Player profile

-Sýkora's strengths as an ice hockey player are speed, defense and competitiveness, but his size likely hurt his NHL draft position.
-The Hockey News writer Steven Ellis wrote in advance of the 2022 World Championships that Sýkora "is an active forechecker who doesn't let his 5-foot-10 frame hold him back against the older and more physically mature competition in the Slovak men's league" and that "his playstyle and motor in combination with his skill and knack for finding a way to score give him the ability to play up and down the lineup."
-The Hockey News writer Tony Ferrari praised Sýkora's speed and creativity on offense and his backchecking ability and commitment on defense.
+Sýkora's strengths as an ice hockey player are speed, defence and competitiveness, but his size likely hurt his NHL draft position.
+The Hockey News writer Steven Ellis wrote in advance of the 2022 World Championship that Sýkora "is an active forechecker who doesn't let his 5-foot-10 frame hold him back against the older and more physically mature competition in the Slovak men's league" and that "his playstyle and motor in combination with his skill and knack for finding a way to score give him the ability to play up and down the lineup."
+The Hockey News writer Tony Ferrari praised Sýkora's speed and creativity on offense and his backchecking ability and commitment on defence.
 Rangers' director of player development Jed Ortmeyer said of him after he participated in the Rangers' 2022 prospect camp "How can you not like him?
 He's got a smile on his face all the time.
 Just positive, he wants to work, he's excited to be here.
 Great energy in the room.
 It was fun to work with and get to know him this week."
 During the Rangers' 2023 development camp Ortmeyer described him as a "high energy guy."
-In 2024, after his rookie year at Hartford as a 19 year old, Ortmeyer said:
+In 2024, after his rookie year at Hartford as a 19-year-old, Ortmeyer said:

 He came into a new country, new cultures, and he got better as the year went on.
 He was captain of the World Junior team for his country.
 He’s just a kid that is happy to come to the rink every day with a smile on his face and infectious energy, and it spreads throughout the room.
 We’re really just excited to have him around and keep working with him.